faisalramzan3725/w2v_model_for_cso_classifier/README.md

   1.1 Download the CSO ontology .ttl (Turtle) file, which contains structured computer science concepts.

-  1.2 Extract all concept labels from the file using an RDF parser (e.g., rdflib in Python).
+  1.2 Extract all concept labels using an RDF parser (e.g., rdflib in Python).

-  1.3 Preprocess the labels (If required):
+  1.3 Preprocess the concept labels:

-  - Convert to lowercase
+  Convert to lowercase

-  - Remove extra spaces or symbols
+  Remove extra spaces or special characters

-  - Keep the concept phrases as-is (e.g., "computer science")
+  Keep multi-word terms as-is (e.g., "computer science")

 Step 2: Download and Preprocess the Paper Dataset

-  2.1 Download the full Semantic Scholar dataset or a custom dump.
+  2.1 Download the full Semantic Scholar Open Research Corpus or a custom dataset.

-  2.2 Parse the dataset to create a list of documents, where each document consists of:

-  - Title
-  - Abstract
+  2.2 Parse each paper to extract:

-  - Title
+  Title

-  - Abstract
+  Abstract

   2.3 Preprocess each document:

-  - Convert text to lowercase
+  Convert text to lowercase

-  - Remove or normalize special characters, punctuation, or extra whitespace
+  Normalize special characters, punctuation, and whitespace

 Step 3: Concept Matching with NLTK or Gensim